"Beware that, when fighting monsters, you yourself do not become a monster."

 Asshole

 The Asshole is what happens when honesty crushes acceptance.
-He uses truth as a weapon, challenging everything without discrimination.
+This shadow of the Warrior wields truth as a weapon, challenging everything without discrimination.
 He mistakes cruelty for courage and confuses destruction with liberation.

 The Mature Challenger stands on two pillars: honesty and acceptance.
 The Asshole has kept only one.
 He has honesty without the acceptance that makes it wise, the timing that makes it receivable, the compassion that makes it healing.
 His truth has become a weapon because it has no heart.

 He challenges for the sake of challenging.
 He destroys without building.
-He tears down without offering alternatives.
 He's addicted to being the rebel, the iconoclast, the one who breaks all the rules.

 Asshole Declarations